Pihonak18/Pizza4you/README.md

 When the user selects each empty slice, it wil change to a colored "full" slice of pizza.
 The user can select as many as he or she would like to vote on their favorite place or leave a comment about each place.

 The rating is stored in local storage.
+I also was able to have the comments left stored in local storage.